 French drains, or weeping tiles as they are sometimes called, were originally trenches filled with rocks or gravel to divert water by way of providing it with a path of least resistance.
 Nowadays they are built with a pipe perforated on the bottom to increase the volume of water that can flow through them.
 This gets rid of the problem of soil clogging up the space between the rocks the original design has.
 Landscape fabric is also used for additional protection against this, making it possible to grow turf above the french drain.

-Тhe main purpose of french drains is to collect surface water and groundwaters and divert it away from the foundation of your home to prevent moisture seeping into it.
+Тhe main purpose of french drains is to collect surface water and groundwaters and divert it away from the foundation of your home to prevent moisture seeping into the house.
 They are usually set up at the same time as a new house foundation is built if the area is known to have an abundance of groundwater.
 French drains can be installed both around the foundations or under the basement.
 The second is usually done when moisture is expected to creep into the house through the basement floor.
 The pipes laid under the basement capture the water before it even reaches the foundation and leads it away.

 Alternatively weeping tiles can be used to: